Preston weather forecast: This is when it’s going to rain in Preston today

-The weather in Preston is set to be dull and rainy today as forecasters predict both cloud and showers throughout the day.
+The weather in Preston is set to be a mixed bag today as forecasters predict both sunshine and light showers throughout the day.

 What will the weather be like this morning in Preston?